-An additional face-to-face evaluation or Supervisor/Worker meeting to review the case must be completed after the client has received WV WORKS for 48 months.
-This evaluation must occur during the 48th or 49th month of receipt.
+An additional face-to-face evaluation must be completed after the client has received WV WORKS for 48 months.
+This meeting must occur during the 48th or 49th month of receipt.
 It follows the same pattern as the 36-month evaluation.